powsybl/powsybl-metrix/docs/README.md

 # README

-These are the documentation sources for powsybl-metrix features.
+These are the documentation sources for PowSyBl-Metrix features.

 Please keep them up to date with your developments.
 They are published on [powsybl-metrix.readthedocs.io](http://powsybl-metrix.readthedocs.io/) and pull requests are built and previewed automatically.